 The market

-As the name suggests, the Belvedere Christmas market is located right in front of Upper Belvedere palace, the former home to Prince Eugene of Savoy that dates back to around 1717.
+As the name suggests, the Belvedere Christmas market sits right in front of the gorgeous Upper Belvedere palace, the former home to Prince Eugene of Savoy that dates back to the early 1700s.

-The palace itself houses a permanent art collection, including a globally-important selection of paintings by Gustav Klimt.
+The palace itself houses a prestigious art collection, including a globally-important selection of paintings by Gustav Klimt.

-The Belvedere market is (thankfully) quieter and a touch smaller than most of the main markets, with a single broad channel flanked by around 20 stands on each side.
+The Belvedere market is quieter (relatively) and a touch smaller than most of the main markets, with a single broad channel flanked by around 20 stands on each side.

-On my visit to the previous one, I found jewellery from amber, silver, and steel; scented woods to tickle the senses; ceramics, wooden toys and woolly hats, handcrafted decorations, drinking horns made from real horn, and more.
+On my 2025 visit, I found jewellery, scented woods, soaps & candles, ceramics, wooden toys, woolly hats, decorations, leather goods, drinking horns made from real horn, and more.

 And, naturally, you won’t run out of things to eat and drink.

 In past years, the market offered quite an eclectic range of food.
-Last time out, it seemed to have pivoted more toward traditional Austrian and Alpine fare, such as sausages, Leberkäse, and Kaiserschmarren.
-But I also discovered such items as baked potatoes, Raclette, wedges, and churros (Iberian-style fried dough).
+It now seems to have pivoted toward more traditional Austrian and Alpine fare, like sausages, Leberkäse, giant doughnuts, pretzels, and raclette.

-If you’ve little ones, I spotted a small carousel and a reindeer train (not using real reindeers).
+If you’ve little ones, I spotted a carousel.
 But for me the market is, perhaps, best suited to couples looking to capture the romantic flair of times gone by.

-Steal a fleeting kiss before the lake, then share a steaming baked potato and a mug of punch in front of the palace before shopping for Christmas delights.
+Steal a fleeting kiss before the lake, then share a steaming mug of punch in front of the palace before shopping for Christmas delights.

 - 11am to 9pm (weekdays)